mccoy-lab/sv_selection/README.md

 Code for genotyping structural variants with [Paragraph](https://github.com/Illumina/paragraph) is available in `paragraph_genotyping`.

-Code for metanalysis of SV genotypes (filtering based on genotyping rate and Hardy-Weinberg equilibrium, allele frequency calculation) is in `sv_metanalysis`.
+Code for metanalysis of SV genotypes (filtering based on genotyping rate and Hardy-Weinberg equilibrium, allele frequency calculation) is in `sv_postprocessing`.

 Analysis and code for reproducing main and supplementary figures is available in `figs`.